Updating TalosII's firmware ? GNUcode.org

 # lots of magic commands that update the firmware

-Well let's give that a try.
-First, we'll need the OpenBMC's IP address.
-Interestingly, both computers have multiple ethernet ports, so both machines' have multiple IP addresses.
+Well let's try that, but first, what's the OpenBMC's IP address?
+Interestingly, both the blackbird and the TalosII have multiple ethernet ports, so both machines' have multiple IP addresses.
 Each machine has one IP address that is exclusively used by the OpenBMC.
 The easiest way to find that address, is to log into the router, and select Network Settings -> LAN (we are using the turris omni router).
-All of the Talos II's and the Blackbird's mac addresses start with "2c:09:4d".
+All of the Talos II's and the Blackbird's MAC addresses start with "2c:09:4d".
 You then try to ssh into all of those IP addresses.
 One will eventually ask you for a password.
-Note that our blackbird's BMC's hostname was "blackbird," while the TalosII's hostname was "talos".
+Note that our blackbird's BMC's hostname was "blackbird," while the TalosII's BMC's hostname was "talos".

 Here's an ASCII art depicting the boot up sequence: